johan-jarvi/superhero-generator/README.md

 ]
 ```

-**Important**: Keep this file locally!
-Each team should maintain their own `config.json` with their specific team members and weights.
+**Important**: Keep the `io/` folder locally!
+Each team should maintain their own configuration with their specific team members and weights.

 ### 2. Install Dependencies